Effective Date: April 15, 2015

 1.1.2 The Deputy Administrator approves changes to mission statements and organizational charts for the Office of the Administrator, the Office of the Inspector General, and all Headquarters Offices not listed in section 1.1.3 below.

-1.1.3 The Associate Administrator approves changes to mission statements and organizational charts for the Mission Support Directorate, the Office of Safety and Mission Assurance, the Office of the Chief Engineer, the Office of the Chief Technologist, the Office of the Chief Scientist, the Mission Directorates, and the Centers.
+1.1.3 The Associate Administrator approves changes to mission statements and organizational charts for the Mission Support Directorate, the Office of Safety and Mission Assurance, the Office of the Chief Engineer, the Office of Technology, Policy and Strategy, the Office of the Chief Scientist and Senior Climate Advisor, the Mission Directorates, and the Centers.

 1.1.4 Changes to mission statements and organizational charts for Technical and Service Support Centers will be approved by the Deputy Administrator or the Associate Administrator, depending on the Centers' reporting structure.